 In town right on Bridgeway is Casa Madrona.
 The hotel is located in a mansion originally built in 1885 overlooking Richardson Bay, the little Bay off San Francisco Bay that is home to the Yacht Club and Houseboat communities.

 Outside of town, located on the old Fort Baker Army grounds (now part of the GGNRA), is Cavallo Point Lodge.
-Some of the best rooms here are located in the original officers’ quarters with sweeping views across the parade grounds of the Bay and San Francisco.
+Some of the best rooms here are in the original officers’ quarters with sweeping views across the Bay and San Francisco parade grounds.

 While these are my favorites, there are many more hotels, bed and breakfasts, and vacation homes to be found around Sausalito.

 Getting to Sausalito

 If you are in San Francisco, the most fun way to get to Sausalito is to take a ferry ride on the Blue & Gold Fleet, leaving three times a day from Pier 41.
 The ferry cost as of this writing is $13.00 one way for adults with discounts for children and seniors (over 65).

 Driving from the peninsula or San Francisco takes you north across the Golden Gate Bridge on Highway 101.
 After crossing the bridge take the Alexander Avenue exit (first exit after you leave the bridge) and follow the signs into town.